Ibrahim-Khdairat/reading-notes/read03.md

-# Structure web pages with HTML
+# Read 03 "Structure web pages with HTML"

 In this read we'll talk about some sttufe about HTML.